laureny17/appreader-backend/context/design/concepts/ReviewRecords/implementation.md/steps/response.e358da56.md

     if (!targetReview) {
       return { error: "Review not found" };
     }
-    // As per the specification, this implies the *reviewer* is flagging their *own* review. if (targetReview.author !== author) {
+    // As per the specification, this means the *reviewer* is flagging their *own* review. if (targetReview.author !== author) {
       return {
         error: